Assoc Prof Trevor Chong, BMedSc(Hons), MB,BS(Hons), PhD, FRACP

 Trevor is a neurologist and cognitive neuroscientist, who leads the Cognitive Neurology Laboratory at Monash University.
 He completed his undergraduate research and medical degrees with Honours at Monash, before undertaking doctoral training at the University of Melbourne and MIT.
 Upon being admitted to Fellowship of the Royal Australasian College of Physicians, he was awarded an NHMRC Neil Hamilton Fairley Early Career Fellowship, which he took to Oxford.
-He is currently a Senior Research Fellow and Australian Research Council DECRA Fellow at Monash, and consults at St Vincent's Hospital and Alfred Health in Melbourne.
+He leads the Monash Cognitive Neurology Laboratory, and consults at St Vincent's Hospital and Alfred Health in Melbourne.

 Patrick Cooper, BPsych(Hons), PhD., Post-Doctoral Research Fellow